Office of Research

 State funds support the core infrastructure of the IPHG.
 Students are supported from a variety of extramural funding sources, including NIH training grants to faculty affiliated with the Institute.

-The IPHG is administratively housed in the Department of Epidemiology.
+The IPHG is administratively housed in the Department of Biostatistics.

 Seattle Children's Hospital